 (g) for any other purposes in aid of law enforcement.

+[Section 131 amended by No. 4 of 2007 s.
+26.]

 132. Obstructing police officers

 (1) A person commits an offence if the person wilfully delays or obstructs a police officer in the performance of the functions of a police officer under this Act, or a person assisting a police officer in the performance of those functions.